rfangit/rfangit.github.io/_posts/2025-04-01-info_cascades.md

 Surprisingly, <b>yes</b>&mdash;but with caveats.

 While we saw that $Y$ can accumulate arbitrary information from $X$ over time, accurate information about the current state of $X$ is different, as older information becomes irrelevant.
-There is a tradeoff between:
+There is a competition between:
    - The <b>rate</b> at which $Y$ learns about $X$ (governed by the production reaction)
    - The <b>rate</b> at which $X$'s state changes (governed by X's dynamics)

-Unlike the DPI which holds always, these new inequalities must be dependent on the dynamics of the system involved and do not generalize.
+Unlike the DPI, these new inequalities are dependent on the dynamics of the system involved and do not generalize.
 Furthermore, they're mathematically difficult to derive and work with.
 I'll discuss more on this topic in my next blog post, on <b>"Inequalities for Static Distributions in Biochemical Cascades"</b>.